 - Educational Psychology

 - CLASS (Communication, Learning and Autism Support Service)

-- Speech and language therapy
+- Speech and Language Therapy

 - School Nurse

-- Early years
+- Early Years Team

-- TASS (Team Around the School and Setting),
+- ESBAS (East Sussex Behaviour and Attendance Service)

 - Occupational Therapy

 - CAMHS (Child and Adolescent Mental Health Service)

-- Children's services
+- Children's Services

+- Child Counsellors

 All of these resources are limited and provided by other services eg the NHS.
 We therefore have limited control over their availability.